 good organisational skills.

-Trainees in the COPFS follow a highly structured training programme.
+Trainees in the COPFS follow a highly structured training programme over two years.

 If you are already a qualified solicitor, having completed the PEAT 2 elsewhere, you can also join the COPFS as a Procurator Fiscal Depute.
 You would shadow experienced staff as you gain experience of the service and of carrying out prosecutions.